giantswarm/docs/src/content/ui-api/kubectl-gs/_index.md

 See the [GitHub project](https://github.com/giantswarm/kubectl-gs) for source code, issues and pull requests.

-As a Giant Swarm customer, feel free to use your Slack channel to give feedback, ask questions and suggest improvements for `kubectl gs`.
+As a Giant Swarm customer, feel free to use your Slack channel to give feedback, ask questions and suggest improvements for `kubectl-gs`.

 [1]: {{< relref "/ui-api/kubectl-gs/login" >}}
 [2]: {{< relref "/ui-api/kubectl-gs/get-apps" >}}